Hauteclere/SheCodesDRF2023Supplementary/deployment/deployment.md

 ### 3.3: Customizing `fly.toml`

-> :warning: **The instructions below have recently been updated to be different for Windows users!** Read through carefully.
+> :warning: **(27th March 2023) The instructions below have recently been updated to be different for Windows users!** Read through carefully.

 #### 3.3a - On Windows: